python-processing-unit/ASM-Lang-Python/SPECIFICATION.md

 ### Host and environment information:
 - `OS():STR` — Returns a short, lowercase ASCII string identifying the host operating-system family.
 Typical values include `win` for Windows, `linux` for Linux, `macos` for macOS, and `unix` for other Unix-like platforms.
 The call takes no arguments and returns a `STR`.
+- `ARGV():TNS` — Returns the interpreter's argument vector as a one-dimensional `TNS` of `STR`.
+The tensor's elements are the command-line argument strings supplied to the process, in the same order as the process `argv`, with index 1 holding the interpreter's invocation entry (TNS indices are 1-based).

 ### Control / Function / Statement Signatures (statement position)
 - Assignment: `TYPE : identifier = expression` on first use; subsequent assignments omit TYPE but must match the original type.
 TYPE is `INT`, `STR`, or `TNS`.
 Tensor elements may be reassigned with `identifier[i1,...,iN] = expression` (indices are 1-based with negative-index support, and the stored type at that element must not change).